Connect with others who understand.

 8. Eye Surgeries

-Although not as common, some people develop macular edema after eye surgery to treat glaucoma, cataracts, or problems with their retina.
-Your eye’s sensitive tissues can become inflamed after a procedure, leading to swelling in the macula.
-For example, you have a higher risk of developing cystoid macular edema after cataract surgery.
+Less commonly, macular edema can develop after eye surgery to treat glaucoma, cataracts, or problems with their retina.
+The eye’s sensitive tissues can become inflamed after a procedure, leading to swelling in the macula.
+For example, after cataract surgery, you have a higher risk of cystoid macular edema.
 It tends to go away within three to four months after surgery.

 It's possible to develop macular edema after eye surgery to treat glaucoma, cataracts, or retinal issues.